-- 1. Decision to Place - 1.
-If caseworkers are considering out-of-home placement for a child, they must: - 1.
-Discuss with a supervisor. - 2.
-Conduct a Family Team Decision Making (FTDM) meeting prior to placing a child in out-of-home care or within 72 hours of placement. - 3.
-Contact the tribe if a child is a member or eligible for membership in a federally recognized tribe from Washington state per the Indian Child Welfare (ICW) Policies and Procedures Chapter 5 Child Protective Services for Indian Children policies. - 2.
-Caseworkers must seek removal of a child from the home if one of the following apply: - 1.
-A child is in present danger or at imminent risk of harm and the protective action plan cannot maintain the child safely in the home of their parent or legal guardian. - 2.
-A safety threat is identified for the child while in the care of their parent or legal guardian, and either: - 1.
-Reasonable efforts to prevent the placement have failed including offering or providing services, or removing the persons or environmental threat from the home rather than the child. - 2.
+- 2. Contact: - 1.
+LE to assess for PC when there is imminent physical harm due to CA/N. - 2.
+The tribe if there is reason to know children are or may be Indian children, per the ICW Child Protective Services Investigation and Family Assessment Response policy. - 3.
+Recommend removal of children and youth if one of the following apply: - 1.
+They are in present danger or at risk of imminent physical harm and the safety plan cannot maintain them safely in the home of their parent or guardian. - 2.
+A safety threat is identified for them while in the care of their parent or guardian, and at least one of the following are met: - Reasonable efforts to prevent placement have failed including, removing the individuals or environmental threat from the home rather than the children or youth.
+If services are needed LD must: - 1.
+Notify the caseworker. - 2.
+Follow the Safety Plan policy. - 2.
 A safety plan cannot adequately control or manage the safety threat. - 3.
-Law enforcement (LE) has placed a child in protective custody (PC) and transferred custody to DCYF with a signed Child Custody Transfer DCYF 10.157. - 3.
-If a physician, administrator of a hospital, or similar institution believes a child would be in imminent danger if released to their parent or guardian and has placed the child on a hospital hold, caseworkers must follow the Hospital Hold policy. - 4.
-If children or youth in the placement and care authority (PCA) of DCYF, are placed in licensed or unlicensed care, and they are in present danger or there is a safety threat, caseworkers must follow the Placement Moves policy. - 5.
-If a biological, adopted, or guardianship child of a licensed provider is in present danger or there is a safety threat and legal authority is needed to remove the child: - 1.
-Caseworkers must contact LE to assess for PC. - 2.
-LD employees must contact LE or the caseworker or supervisor... - 6.
-Refer children with a developmental disability to Developmental Disabilities
+LE has: - 1.
+Placed them in PC. - 2.
+Transferred custody to DCYF with a signed Child Custody Transfer DCYF 10-157 form. - 3.
+A physician, administrator of a hospital, or similar institution believes holding the child or youth is necessary to prevent imminent physical harm due to CA/N, including that which results from sexual abuse, sexual exploitation, or a pattern of severe neglect if released to their parent or guardian and has placed the child on a hospital hold, caseworkers must follow the Hospital Holds policy. - 4.
+They are biological, adopted, or guardianship children or youth of a licensed provider and are in present danger or there is a safety threat and legal authority is needed to remove them, LD employees must contact either: